open-infrastructure-labs/openinfralabs-website/src/pages/index.md

       text: Get Started
   display: true
   subTitle:
-    - text: An Open Infrastructure Foundation Project
+    - text: OpenInfra Labs is a community of infrastructure providers and operators who integrate and optimize open source projects in production.
   title: Connecting open source projects to production
 mainpitch:
   description:
     - text: >
-        OpenInfra Labs is a community of infrastructure providers and operators.
-We integrate and optimize open source projects in production environments and publish complete, reproducible stacks for existing and emerging workloads.
+        OpenInfra Labs is a place that also welcomes developers who are following the “Operate First” model of bringing their projects to a production cloud where they work with the open InfraLabs community to gain insights into operational considerations.
+That way they ensure their projects will integrate and operate well in production environments.
   display: true
-  title: About OpenInfra Labs
+  title: Operate First
+secondarymainpitch:
+  description:
+    - text: >
+        OpenInfra Labs is a place that also welcomes developers who are following the “Operate First” model of bringing their projects to a production cloud where they work with the open InfraLabs community to gain insights into operational considerations.
+That way they ensure their projects will integrate and operate well in production environments.
+  display: true
+  title: Operate First
 features:
   display: true
   rows: